All Episodes

 And he made a lot of money from media outlets that had gone with the story and falsely accused him.

-And I think there's no more prominent case than what we have in the Duke Lacrosse case.
+And I think there's no more prominent case than what we have in the Duke LaCrosse case.

 I mean, that was a very prominent case.

-Anyway, so the president goes out, lightweight Senator Kristen uh Kirsten Gillibrand, a total flunky for Chuck Schumer, someone who would come to my office begging for campaign contributions not so long ago and would do anything for them.
+Anyway, so the president goes out, lightweight Senator Kirsten Gillibrand, a total flunky for Chuck Schumer, someone who would come to my office begging for campaign contributions not so long ago and would do anything for them.

 Well, now that is being written up as some type of sexual harassment as Donald Trump, that he is implying something.

-I mean, is he doing uh how do you I don't even want to ask people how they interpret it.
+I don't even want to ask people how they interpret it.

 I can tell you how Elizabeth Warren interpreted it.